remydrain/cyclistic-py/notes.md

 * 202211 has 0.0 as the min_lat_end and min_lng_end after first query to find minmax
     * Added a WHERE clause to exclude 0.0
     * Returned expected range of values - saving WHERE clause to view
+* Used aggregated min and max long and lat to filter weather stations to Chicago area
+* Combined relevant date ranges from gsod22 and gsod23 tables and joined with Chicago stations table to get an aggregate weather table for the area from May 2022 - Apr 2023
+    * Still too large to download as .csv from BQ
+    * Eliminate duplicate/unnecessary columns